tracymiao111/Apply_HardTanh_to_CROWN/README.md

-# Apply_HardTanh_to_CROWN
+## Apply_HardTanh_to_CROWN

-**Abstract:**
+1. **Abstract:**
 This project is for Project 3 of course MICS-5510 in HKUST,GZ.
 In this work, CROWN and optimizations inspired from alpha CROWN for HardTanh are applied.
-It is supposed to be noted that this work is extended from a coding problem of UIUC ECE-584 lectured by Prof. Huan Zhang.
+It is important to note that this project extends a coding problem from the UIUC ECE-584 course, taught by Prof. Huan Zhang.

-**Structure:**
+2. **Structure:**
 ```plaintext
 ├── README.md
 ├── __pycache__
 │   ├── hardTanh_question.cpython-39.pyc